 Founder of Millo.co, the premier destination for expert advice from the world’s top freelancers & founders looking to score great work from home jobs.
 Here’s Preston’s biggest piece of business advice for new entrepreneurs, those looking to learn how to make money blogging and for more, listen to his episode on my podcast about how to get blog sponsorships:

 “First-time entrepreneurs almost always focus too much on non-differentiating work.
 Work that doesn’t make a difference in their business.
 Work that definitely doesn’t increase revenue.”

-"A few simple examples: Redesigning your logo or website a dozen times, setting up every social media account possible, trying to stay on top of said social media.
+“A few simple examples: Redesigning your logo or website a dozen times in hopes of finding that perfect blog layout, setting up every social media account possible, trying to stay on top of said social media.
 And the list goes on.
 Instead, focus on revenue.
 Do the tasks that will increase revenue and reduce costs.
-Without a focus on that, your business is just a hobby."
-To add to what Preston had to say, I'd double down and emphasize that in order to even consider doing work that makes a difference, you need to building and leveraging your entrepreneurial strength every day.
+Without a focus on that, your business is just a hobby.”
+To add to what Preston had to say, I’d double down and emphasize that in order to even consider doing work that makes a difference, you need to building and leveraging your entrepreneurial strength every day.

 32. Ian Paget.

 Also known as Logo Geek, Ian designs logos and brand identities for startups and SMEs.
 He also has over 80,000 Twitter followers and runs a popular social media group where he creates valuable resources for designers.
 Here’s his best business advice specifically for freelancers, and for more check out his episode on my podcast about how to become a freelance designer:

 “As a designer, I frequently hear horror stories from new freelancers who’ve had a client that vanishes without making a single payment.
 Designers who have worked for hours, sometimes weeks, yet received nothing in return.
 It’s upsetting for them, painful to watch, but easily avoidable.”